techno-tim/techno-tim.github.io/_posts/2020-04-02-proxmox-update.md

 apt dist-upgrade
 ```

+## Links

+⚙️ See all the hardware I recommend at <https://l.technotim.live/gear>

-Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files.
+🚀 Don't forget to check out the [🚀Launchpad repo](https://l.technotim.live/quick-start) with all of the quick start source files